Drupal to WordPress Migration: Tips for Preserving Content Integrity and SEO

 1. Pre-Migration Planning

 The process begins with a thorough content audit to map the intricate content structure of the existing Drupal website.
 This involves identifying and documenting various content types, fields, and taxonomies on the platform.
+Auditing the existing website and existing Drupal site ensures all content and features are accounted for before migration.

 Enterprises can see the broader picture of their site’s architecture which makes it easier to visualize and plan the Drupal to WordPress migration process.
 Moreover, teams can also determine how to replicate the same or even prove it on their new WordPress website.